MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 ```

 ## Manipulation of resources
-When implementing a RESTful Web Service, we will be using HTTP as the underlying transfer protocol to manipulate resources.
-One of the constraints is that the system should be visible.
+When implementing a _RESTful Web Service_, we will be using HTTP as the underlying transfer protocol to manipulate resources.
+According to REST constraints, the system should be visible.
 Here this means we should leverage the available methods of HTTP rather than encapsulating our own methods within our request representations (i.e. we should not do _tunnelling_).

 HTTP defines a number of methods along with their description ([HTTP/1.1 Request Methods (RFC 7231)][] and [PATCH Method for HTTP (RFC 5789)][]):